-The radio environment status vector provides information to higher layer entities about the current radio environment and the most recent NGV reception.
+The radio environment request vector that allows higher layer entities contains information that allows higher layer entities to control the format, encoding, and MPDU handling for NGV transmission .
 This parameter shall be present when dot11NGVActivated is TRUE and absent otherwise.

 5.4.1.1 MA-RADIOENVIRONMENT.indication